Promoting First Relationships®

 Brief Description of the Program

 Promoting First Relationship® trains workers in early intervention, community mental health, home visiting and early care and education settings to deliver a home visiting program based on infant mental health principles.
 Promoting First Relationships® is strengths based.
 It uses joint observation and reflection on videotaped caregiver-child interactions to increase caregivers’ confidence and competence.
 Providers support caregivers’ ability to read their child’s nonverbal cues, empathize with and provide comfort when their child is distressed, and understand that their child’s difficult behavior may reflect underlying social and emotional needs.
-The program is delivered in the home in 10 weekly sessions of 60-75 minutes.
+The program is delivered in the home to caregivers and children (birth to 3 years of age) in 10 weekly sessions of 60-75 minutes.
 The program model requires that providers receive regular reflective consultation.

 See: Full Description